-There are so many hands on activities you can incorporate into a Native American study, which my boys love!
+There are so many hands on activities you can incorporate into a Native American unit study, which my boys love!
 Here are a few to get you started and don’t forget the first few books listed above have more.

 Build Native American Houses

-Different tribes built different styles of houses based upon where they lived.
+Different Native American tribes built different styles of houses based upon where they lived.
 Many can be modeled using Legos, popsicle sticks, recycled materials or any other building toys you have on hand.
 If you would like to make a small teepee, these instructions with a printable template are great.

 Draw Native American Patterns

 We talked about making some beaded Native American jewelry, but I knew my boys wouldn’t have the patience for the real deal.
 And they were too old to make it with the bigger craft beads one might use at early ages.
 So we decided to study some of the Native American patterns and draw them instead.
 This turned out to be a good geometry activity!
 It would also be fun to make some of them with Legos!
 We started with the Seminole patterns here.